magma/magma/docs/readmes/contributing/contribute_proposals.md

 ## Conclusion

-Please direct process-related questions to the `#governance-tsc-ama` Slack channel.
+Please direct process-related questions to the `#governance-tsc` Slack channel.